visgl/deck.gl/docs/api-reference/carto/styles.md

 Helper functions to create data-driven map visualizations.

-Take the advantage of [CARTOColors](https://carto.com/carto-colors/), custom color schemes built on top of well-known standards for color use on maps, with next generation enhancements for the web and CARTO basemaps.
+These helpers take advantage of [CARTOColors](https://carto.com/carto-colors/), custom color schemes built on top of well-known standards for color use on maps, with next generation enhancements for the web and CARTO basemaps.

 ## colorBins